 Google Scholar does not always know if a particular article is available through NU.
 If you do not see a “Find at Northwest U” link next to an article you want, you can double-check by searching the library website.

-Go to the library homepage , click on the arrow to the left of the main search box, and choose the Articles tab, then Journal, Newspaper, and Magazine Titles.
+Go to the library homepage and click on the Journal Title List link in the Research section.
 Search for the title of the journal that the article was published in, then check to see if the date range for our full-text access include the article you are looking for.
 For more detailed instructions, use the Finding a Specific Article tutorial.

 If the article you are looking for is not available through the NU Library or freely available online, you can submit an interlibrary loan (ILL) request and we will try to find the article for you from another library.